brunocarmena57/ASP.NET-Learning-Pathway/Learning Resources/HTTP/README.md

 An HTTP status code is a server response to a browser’s request.
 It indicates status of completed action as a response to the request.
 HTTP status code classes:

-1xx – Informational
+1xx – Informational.

-2xx – Success
+2xx – Success.

-3xx – Redirection
+3xx – Redirection.

-4xx – Client errors
+4xx – Client errors.

-5xx – Server errors
+5xx – Server errors.

 ### 5. What is Content Negotiation in HTTP?